Home / Adventure holidays / Volcanoes and fire-dancing: just a typical trip to Papua New Guinea

 Our final day was a typical expat tradition – getting extremely drunk while swimming, snorkelling and sunbathing.
 Guests were ferried back and forward across the harbour to a beautiful sandy beach and treated to a sumptuous picnic lunch and gallons of beer and wine, much of it consumed in the waves amid gales of laughter.

-Monday dawned and the big trip home begun – the 90 minute flight to Port Moresby, a five-hour layover there, thankfully filled in by an impromptu tour round the town to a shopping mall and its fascinating museum; a six hour flight to Singapore and then after a four-hour stopover there (including a swim in its pool on top of the airport), a 13-hour A380 flight to Heathrow.
+Monday dawned and the big trip home begun – the 90 minute flight to Port Moresby where we had a five-hour layover there, thankfully filled in by an impromptu tour round the town to a shopping mall and its fascinating National Museum and Art Gallery.

 After all that, plus the jangling effect of jumping through umpteen time zones, it took me a week to recover.
 But as totally unique holiday experiences go, it ranks close to the top for an unforgettable holiday.